• Skip to primary navigation

 • Mix in mustard, Worcestershire sauce, seasonings, and return vegetables to the pot.

-• Simmer for 5 minutes and serve topped with bacon or chives, as desired.
+• Bring the pot to a simmer for 5 minutes and serve the hot soup topped with bacon or chives, as desired.

 Notes

-This soup can be simmer considerably longer if desired.
+This soup can be simmered considerably longer if desired.

 Nutritional Information